Nilotpalchanda/booklibrary-api/README.md

 2. Edit Product - https://booklibrary-api.herokuapp.com/products/ {your Product id }
 3. Delete Product - https://booklibrary-api.herokuapp.com/products/ { your Product id }
 4. Get Specific product - https://booklibrary-api.herokuapp.com/products/ { your Product id }

+## How to use the files?

+1. Clone this repo
+2. Run `npm install` to install all the dependencies
+3. Run `npm start` for development mode